The Bankrate promise

 Private vs. public school cost of attendance

 Private schools almost always have a higher cost of attendance than public schools.
-Private schools generally have higher fees and charge more for room and board, but it’s the tuition that makes the biggest difference in COA.
+Private schools generally have higher fees and charge more for room and board, but the tuition makes the biggest difference in COA.

 How cost of attendance impacts financial aid

 A school’s cost of attendance is one factor that determines how much financial aid you’re eligible for.
-The COA is used in conjunction with your expected family contribution (EFC) – an estimate of your family’s financial strength based on information inputted on the Free Application for Federal Student Aid (FAFSA).
+The COA is used with your expected family contribution (EFC) – an estimate of your family’s financial strength based on information inputted on the Free Application for Federal Student Aid (FAFSA).

 Can I borrow more than my cost of attendance?

 As a general rule, you cannot take out loans or accept scholarships beyond your cost of attendance.
 Both federal and private loans will be certified by your school, and you will not be approved for any amount above the cost of attendance, minus any financial aid you’ve already received.
-You must also report private scholarships to your school, and any amount in excess of your cost of attendance may cut into your school’s financial aid package.
+You must also report private scholarships to your school, and any amount over your cost of attendance may cut into your school’s financial aid package.

 If you find yourself in this situation, or if your expenses are significantly over the stated cost of attendance, speak to your financial aid office.
 In some cases, you may be able to appeal your cost of attendance and raise the limit, paving the way for additional loans or scholarships.
 You may also be able to use private scholarships to replace the money you intend to borrow through student loans.